Programming-SBCG853-Cohort2/learning-linux-JaneNjeri/README.md

     **grep** - looks into a file, acting like a search tool.
 There are a number of variations used with this command using the command-line options like -i, -w etcetera.

-    **curl** - downloads the contents of a file and print it out as standard out.
+    **curl** - downloads the contents of a file and print it out as a standard output.

+    **pipe** - this command puts the contents of a file into another through different commands.

+    **cut** - extracts contents of a file specified by a given number.

+    **sed** - this command substitutes or replaces names in files or directories.